PORT OF KOBE JAPAN INVITATION

 1996

-PC-14 and PC-15, Japan's first large-depth, high-standard container berths, begin operation.
+PC-14 and PC-15, Japan's first large-depth, high-standard container berths, began operation.

 1997

-130th anniversary from the opening of the port.
+130th anniversary of the opening of the Port.

 2003

-Kobe designated International Port and Harbor Economic Special Zone.
+Kobe was designated International Port and Harbor Economic Special Zone.

 2006